allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 └── presentation
 ```
 By doing this that way we make it easy to:
-* deduce what is the purpose of the application
+* deduce the purpose of the application
 * find classes operating on individual domain objects
 * use class visibility restrictions to encapsulate internal packages' aspects

 Here we also need to determine the dependencies between the packages.
 The `common` package should not have any dependencies.
 In an ideal world, the `project` and `team` packages should depend only on the `common` package.
-In fact, it can often be differently.
+In fact, this is often not the case.
-Let's assume that each team is evaluated for the number of completed projects.
+Let's assume that each team is evaluated on for the number of completed projects.
-In this situation, the `team` package must also depend on the `project` package, because information about which project has been completed must be passed to the `team` package.
+In this situation, the `team` package must also depend on the `project` package because information about which project has been completed must be passed on to the `team` package.
 Let's try to make this relationship as loose as possible.
 Let's present the dependencies between the packages in the `core` package on the diagram:

 ![Core Dependencies](/img/articles/2019-09-30-grouping-and-organizing-classes/core-dependencies.png "Core Dependencies")

-Now let's think about how to encapsulate the `project` package.
+Now, let's think about how to encapsulate the `project` package.
-Generally, the less public classes and methods the better.
+Generally, the fewer public classes and methods the better.
 Let's first create a publicly available `ProjectService`, which will be the entry point to the `project` package.
 According to Domain-Driven Design, we extract the `Project` [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html).
 Ideally, the `Project` methods would have a package-private visibility, but as I mentioned earlier, the `team` package will need access to the `Project`.